Garnet (Final Fantasy): Appearances

 Garnet meets a girl named Eiko Carol, the last survivor of her summoners' village, and Garnet goes on to learn her true past, learning that Brahne was not her biological mother.
 Brahne tries to betray Kuja, but is fatally wounded in the process.
 Garnet encounters her, and Brahne apologizes for what she did, and asks for forgiveness, which she is granted.
-Garnet becomes the Queen and the party goes its separate ways, though shortly thereafter, Kuja attacks Alexandria with the eidolon Bahamut, which Garnet and Eiko work together to summon Alexander, which defeats Bahamut.
-However, a man named Garland decimates Alexandria, leaving Garnet mute from guilt.
+Garnet becomes the Queen and the party goes its separate ways, though shortly thereafter, Kuja attacks Alexandria with the eidolon Bahamut, and Garnet and Eiko work together to summon Alexander, which defeats Bahamut.
+However, a man named Garland decimates Alexandria, leaving Garnet mute from guilt and intense shock.
 The group pursues Kuja, and Garnet later returns to her mother's grave, where she breaks her silence to state that she will defend her kingdom, before cutting off her ponytail using Zidane's dagger.
 She and the party travel to the planet Terra to pursue Kuja, where they do battle with Garland and Kuja, who were working together, as well as the malicious being Necron.
 Zidane is lost as the rest return to their home planet, with Garnet returning home to rule.
 However, Zidane returns to Alexandria, and Garnet embraces him in tears.

 Garnet appears in both the mobile version of Theatrhythm Final Fantasy and its sequel, Curtain Call.
-She also appears in the video games Final Fantasy: Record Keeper and Dissidia Final Fantasy: Opera Omnia.
+She also appears in the video games Final Fantasy: Record Keeper and Dissidia Final Fantasy Opera Omnia.
 A figurine of Garnet was released as part of Square Enix's Bring Arts line, sold as a pair along with Zidane.

+Garnet's story arc is referenced in Final Fantasy XIV: Dawntrail through the character Sphene Alexandros XIV.
+In the game's backstory and during the expansion's story proper, Sphene undergoes much of the same beats of Garnet's character development, such as being forced to ascend her kingdom Alexandria's throne and her initial reluctance to do so, as well as gaining the strength and resolve to lead and protect her people in the process.
+Like Garnet, her appearance was designed by Toshiyuki Itahana, including her modern look being vaguely based on Garnet's white mage disguise in the introductory cutscene to Final Fantasy IX.
+Additionally, she carries a grimoire called Melodies of Life which she uses in battle.